blockchain-systems/ScaleSFL/example-participant/README.md

 This will run a gRPC server for federated learning, and we also make use of a local [Flask](https://flask.palletsprojects.com) server to handle our implementation specific needs (such as a way for the peer to evaluate models).

-We also make use of the [Fabric SDK](https://github.com/hyperledger/fabric-sdk-py) here to submit models to the ledger.
+We also make use of the [Fabric SDK](https://hyperledger.github.io/fabric-sdk-node/) here to submit models to the ledger.
+We use the [Node.js](https://nodejs.org/) Fabric SDK here since the Python SDK is unsupported for newer releases of Fabric (2.2).

-# How to Run
+## How to Run

+### Federated Learning Service

 First make sure you have the required version of python installed (^3.9), and install poetry